Gilbert Insall: Royal Air Force career

-After the war, Insall remained in the service, receiving a permanent commission as a captain in the newly formed Royal Air Force on 1 August 1919; his rank was regraded to flight lieutenant from the same date.
-He was promoted to squadron leader on 1 November.
+After the war, Insall remained in the service, receiving a permanent commission as a Captain in the newly formed Royal Air Force.
+On 1 August 1919; his rank was regraded to Flight Lieutenant when the RAF adopted its new rank structure.
+He was promoted to Squadron Leader on 1 November.
 On 16 December, he was awarded the Military Cross (MC) for gallantry in escaping from captivity as a POW during the war.

 On a clear day in 1925, he spotted a strange formation of pits in the ground below him.
 He took a photograph, and from this one photograph came the rediscovery of the Bronze Age site now known as Woodhenge two miles from Stonehenge (Crawford, Air-Photography for Archaeologists 1929).
 In 1929 he similarly discovered Arminghall Henge.

-Insall served in Southern Mesopotamia (Iraq) against the Akhwan in 1927–1928, for which he was mentioned in dispatches and awarded the General Service Medal (1918).
-He was promoted to wing commander on 1 July 1929, and to group captain on 1 July 1935.
-Continuing to serve during the Second World War, he retired from the RAF on 30 July 1945.
+Insall served in Southern Mesopotamia (Iraq) against the Akhwan in 1927–1928, for which he was mentioned in despatches and awarded the General Service Medal (1918).
+As a Squadron Leader he was responsible for reforming No 35 Sqn which stood up on 1 March 1929 and served as its first Commanding Officer for three months until June 1929.
+He was promoted to Wing Commander shortly after on 1 July 1929 and took up the post of Station Commander at RAF Donibristle later that month.
+On 23 July 1932 he was appointed as Station Commander at RAF Upavon.
+On 15 May 1934 he moved to RAF Kenley, again filling the post of Station Commander.
+He was later promoted to Group Captain on 1 July 1935 and served overseas in the Middle East before returning to the UK in 1939 to fill the post of Officer Commanding No.3 RAF Depot at RAF Padgate from 1 April 1939.
+He served at this rank throughout the Second World War in a number of posts and finally retired from RAF service on 30 July 1945.
 Insall's headstone is in Nocton Churchyard, Lincolnshire.
 His Victoria Cross is displayed at the Royal Air Force Museum in Hendon.